What Is ADHD? Attention Deficit Hyperactivity Disorder in Children and Adults

 - Primarily combined type

-People with hyperactive-impulsive subtype of ADHD act “as if driven by a motor” with little impulse control — moving, squirming, and talking at even the most inappropriate times.
+People with primarily hyperactive-impulsive ADHD act “as if driven by a motor” with little impulse control — moving, squirming, and talking at even the most inappropriate times.
 They are impulsive, impatient, and interrupt others.

-People with the inattentive subtype of ADHD are easily distracted and forgetful.
+People with the inattentive subtype of ADHD have difficulty focusing, finishing tasks, and following instructions.
+They are easily distracted and forgetful.
 They may be daydreamers who lose track of homework, cell phones, and conversations with regularity.

 These subtypes are now considered “presentations” in the most recent version of the DSM, the DSM-V. Researchers determined that people often move from one subtype to another.
 For example, a child may present as primarily hyperactive-impulsive in preschool, and lose much of the hyperarousal in adolescence to fit the primarily inattentive presentation.
 In college and adulthood, the same individual may transition to combined presentation.